happyfoxinc/helpstack-android/README.md

 </p>

 **HelpStack** provides you with a simple way of adding a great in-App support for your Android App users.
-You can integrate any of your favorite HelpDesk solution at ease.
-It currently comes with *HappyFox* helpdesk solution and *Email* support along with customizable and simple UI to interact with the user.
+You can integrate any of your HappyFox account with it to show your Knowledge base articles and let users create tickets from your app.

+Support for ZenDesk and Desk.com has been planned for future releases.

+You can even ignore any helpdesk and configure your email address to send user requests to.
+Please check the documentation for more details.

 <p align="left" >
   <img src="https://raw.githubusercontent.com/happyfoxinc/helpstack-android/master/Images/hs_preview.png?token=6688351__eyJzY29wZSI6IlJhd0Jsb2I6aGFwcHlmb3hpbmMvaGVscHN0YWNrLWFuZHJvaWQvbWFzdGVyL0ltYWdlcy9oc19wcmV2aWV3LnBuZyIsImV4cGlyZXMiOjE0MDQ5ODk4NTB9--fde1f0cc11a7f0d71ee389e9dd76f76fbb5340a9" alt="HelpStackthemes" title="screenshots">